 Over time, the hitting end of the mace fell out of use and the handle end increased in importance.
 This end became highly decorated and the maces became entirely covered with or made out of precious metals.
 The mace was then no longer a weapon of offence but a symbol of authority.
 Today’s ceremonial maces are therefore carried upside down.

 Today the absence of the mace from a Council meeting would not invalidate the outcome of the business.
 In the seventeenth and eighteenth centuries, a Mayor could not be sworn in unless the mace was present.
 The Mace precedes the Mayor when entering and leaving the Council Chamber and lies in front of the Mayor when Council is sitting.
 When the Mayor is settled, the Mace rests horizontally before him with the crown to his right hand, or in the more important direction.
-In St Michael’s Church there is a holder in the Civic pews for the Mace and in this instance the Mace is placed in an upright position.
+Although no longer used today, in St Michael’s Church there is a holder in the Civic pews for the Mace and in this instance the Mace was placed in an upright position.